 - service providers and employers, both NDIS and non-NDIS

 - peak bodies

 All feedback has been carefully considered.

-The majority of stakeholders support the proposed regulations in the consultation paper.
+The majority of stakeholders support the proposed regulations and the proposed registration standards and guidelines in the consultation papers.

 Stakeholders support the adoption of the NDIS Code of Conduct as the code of conduct that Victorian unregistered disability workers must comply with.

 This will align with national NDIS requirements and protections.
 There will also be no reduction in protections for Victorians.